-2.11.a.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program. ^(Core)
+- 2.11.a.
+There must be a program coordinator.
+(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program. ^(Core)

 Background and Intent: The requirement does not address the source of funding required to provide the specified salary support.